EsotericSquishyy/ergo/README.md

 ### Testing

-Test whether the installation/update worked by opening running the following commands in an empty directory:
+Test whether the installation worked by running the following commands in an empty directory:

 ```console
 $ cat <<EOF > test.typ